JaylaL008/WHSTechNotes/journal.md

 |--------|-----------------|--------------------|
 | Tobias | Shrimp Ceviche  | French Apple cake  |
 | Leanne | Beef Wellington | Raspberry Tiramisu |

+# November 3, 2025
+The reason why it's a big deal is because millions of Americans use SNAP.
+If it was taken, a lot of families would struggle to get food.
+I feel like apps and websites would help show them different food banks would be using advertisements.
+If people didnt have phones or electronics, it would be harder for them to find food banks.
+Unless food banks would be posted on news paper ads.
+If I created a tool to help solve food insecurity, it would be called the food indicator.
+It would be a robot that goes to houses struggling to find food and give them ads and locations for local food banks.